JX-Master/LunaSDK-Docs/docs/manual/basics/boxed_objects.md

 All smart pointers decrease the reference counter value automatically when being destructed, so the user does not need to handle this manually.
 Coping one smart pointer object only increase the reference counter value of the object, the object itself is not copied.
 You can create one weak reference smart pointer object by casting from one strong reference smart pointer directly, but you should call `pin` on one weak reference smart pointer to fetch one strong reference smart pointer from it, which will return `nullptr` if failed.
 The weak smart pointer will be reset to `nullptr` automatically when the object is expired and the user calls `get` on the smart pointer.

-## Run-time type identification
+## Run-time type identification and dynamic casting

 ```c++
 #include <Runtime/Object.hpp>
 ```

-Use `get_object_type` on a boxed object to fetch the type of the object represented by `typeinfo_t`.
-You can create boxed objects of any real type, including structure type, primitive type, enumeration type and generic structure instanced type.
+Luna SDK uses `object_t` to represent one type-less pointer to one boxed object.
+It is not safe to cast one `typeinfo_t` to one concrete typed pointer without checking whether the object type conforms to the pointer type specified.
+Luna SDK provides run-time type identification (RTTI) for all boxed objects to perform type casting safely at run time.

+Use `get_object_type` on `object_t` to fetch the real type of the object.
+This function returns one `typeinfo_t` directly, so it is suitable if you want to inspect the type to perform some special operations.

-Use `object_is_type` to check whether the given object is the specified type, or derived types of the specified type if the type is a structure type.
+Use `object_is_type` to check whether the given object conforms to the specified type, that is, either the object is the specified type, or the object is one type that derives from the specified type.
+Use this function if you want to perform dynamic casting safely like `dynamic_cast` (which cannot be used in Luna SDK).

+Any typed pointer to one boxed object can be casted to `object_t` without any run-time cost.